Cardiology

 Thus, it diagnoses and treats:

-congenital heart defects,
+Congenital heart defects,

 heart failure,

-coronary heart disease,
+coronary artery disease,

 heart failure,

-valvular heart disease
+valvular heart disease,

-and finally electrophysiology.
+and finally, electrophysiology.

 It should be noted that cardiovascular pathologies are today the main cause of death in Belgium, as in most Western countries.